 With this in mind, let us contemplate how might we multiply the donor area?
 For years we have focused on hair multiplication and hair cloning.
 Neither has offered much in the way of hope other than the prospect that we might succeed in the next five years.
 Unfortunately, we have been saying “in the next five years” for the past 15 years, yet we are no closer to the objective.
 During this same time frame, those interested in multiplying the donor area have vastly overlooked the role regenerative medicine might play in overcoming this seemingly insurmountable obstacle.
 Indeed tissue engineering might be the primrose path.

-The ineluctable modality of the ineluctable visuality is that we are cannot possibly substantially cover a scalp that has lost 50% or more of the hair that originally covered the scalp with the 50% or less hair that remains on the scalp.
+The ineluctable modality of the ineluctable visuality is that we are cannot possibly substantially cover a scalp that has lost 50% or more of the hair that originally covered the scalp with 50% or less hair that remains on the scalp.
 It is a mathematical inequality that will result in a significant disparity.
 Lotus-eaters have for years substantiated their efforts to begin hair restoration in the young patient with hopes of scientific breakthroughs in hair cloning or hair multiplication.
 Confabulated opinions are simply inexorable efforts pined on the relict of the confused majority, who fail to comprehend the calculus involved with covering the scalp with a consubstantial donor supply with no scientific breakthrough on the horizon.

 Recent cognitive efforts in medicine attempt to understand developmental biology.
 Such an understanding may help us capitalize on the potential of regenerative medicine.
-It is well known that a fetus develops organs and structures by maturation of germ cells.
+It is well known that a fetus develops organs and structures by the maturation of germ cells.
 Specific proteins play a role in the development of structures and organs.
-For instance, targeted deletion of fibronectin in the murine embryo results in embryonic death with disruption of normal blood vessel and cardiovascular development.
+For instance, the targeted deletion of fibronectin in the murine embryo results in embryonic death with the disruption of a normal blood vessel and cardiovascular development.
 An understanding of developmental biology may help us in the quest to regenerate organs and structures in the mature mammal.

-The extra cellular matrix (ECM) is the structural tissue between cells.
+The extracellular matrix (ECM) is the structural tissue between cells.
 While it may seem insignificant, the ECM does not simply hold all the cells together.
 It is an information highway.
-The ECM tells cells what to do, where to go, when to divide, etcetera.
+The ECM tells cells what to do, where to go when to divide, etcetera.
 Furthermore, it is chemotactic.
 Cells are attracted to it.
 Most importantly stem cells are attracted to the ECM.
 As such ECM is a scaffold for such progenitor cells to accumulate and dictate the formation of specific structures and organs.

-Take for example the salamadar arm.
+Take for example the salamander arm.
 Should this arm be amputated, an entire limb will regrow in 6 weeks.
 When the arm is cut off, fibroblasts migrate into that area and they become stem cells that change from a differentiated cell to an undifferentiated cell.
 These cells form a cluster called a blastema.
-A blastema is a pre-programmed cluster of stem cells that know what they should be, for example an arm.
-Over a 6 week period these cells will form a completely fully functional new arm composed of muscles, nerves, bones, blood vessels, and external tissue.
+A blastema is a pre-programmed cluster of stem cells that know what they should be, for example, an arm.
+Over a 6 week period, these cells will form a completely fully functional new arm composed of muscles, nerves, bones, blood vessels, and external tissue.
 The question remains how we might replicate this process in man.

 The answer resides in part in an application of ECM.
-ECM is composed of varieties of components.
+ECM is composed of a variety of components.
 These include collagen, fibronectin, laminin, and glycosaminoglycans (GAGs).
 These components encompass many proteins.
 Some of the proteins such as fibronectin play both a functional and structural role.
 ECM provides a structural scaffold that attracts stem cells and stimulates them to differentiate into specific structures.
-ECM also contains a normal concentration of growth factors that promulgate regeneration of normal tissue.
+ECM also contains a normal concentration of growth factors that promulgate the regeneration of normal tissue.

 This is a complex process that is still poorly understood.
 We are in the infancy of regenerative medicine.
-Currently we are not able to regrow entire body parts or organs.
+Currently, we are not able to regrow entire body parts or organs.
 However, it appears that current science allows us the opportunity to regenerate portions of organs or tissues using ECM.